Jump to chapter

 What is the weather like in Spain in December?

 In December, Spain's weather varies by region.
-Northern areas like Bilbao and Santiago de Compostela are cooler with occasional rain, averaging 41 F to 54 F (5 C to 12 C).
-Central cities like Madrid and Salamanca range from 46 F to 55 F (8 C to 13 C) with chilly nights.
-Coastal regions such as Barcelona and Valencia enjoy milder temperatures, around 54 F to 63 F (12 C to 17 C), while the south, including Andalusia and the Canary Islands, offers pleasant days averaging 59 F to 68 F (15 C to 20 C).
+Northern areas like Bilbao are cooler, with temperatures ranging from 41 F to 54 F (5 C to 12 C), while central cities like Madrid average 46 F to 55 F (8 C to 13 C).
+Coastal regions, including Barcelona, enjoy milder temperatures of 54 F to 63 F (12 C to 17 C), and the south, including Andalusia, stays pleasant at 59 F to 68 F (15 C to 20 C).

 What should I pack for a trip to Spain in December?